 Peak hour traffic congestion is the biggest challenge that employees face every day.
 Indeed WFH is the only practical solution to deal with it.
 It also gets cheaper as you don’t have to worry about your travel expenses anymore.

 9. Reduced Stress Level

-When you work from home, there are hardly any office distractions.
+At your home office, there are hardly any office distractions.
 There is no annoying co-workers, no office politics, and no mental pressure.
 Under this condition, you are free to be as creative as you can become.
 Also, you can customise your own workplace setup.
 One study found that just adding plants to your workplace could reduce work stress and negative feelings by 30-60 per cent.

 10. Healthier Body

-Work from home allows you to save some extra time each day.
+WFH allows you to save some extra time each day.
 That’s when you can start taking some extra care for your health.
 You can catch some extra sleep or spend them on physical activities or meditations.
 By sitting less, you can get a better posture and avoid back pain.
 You will also prevent the junks from your office canteen and start cooking healthy lunch!
 All these will lead you to a better physical and mental health which will also improve your daily life.

 Difference and Similarities- Work From Home, Remote Work, Telecommuting

 The culture of flexible work has seen quite a rise in the past decade.
 Whereas the previous workforce sought stability in their 9-5 jobs, the new workforce (consisting mostly of millennials) consider work-life balance over everything else when working for an organization.

 Businesses of today are all competing against each other to hire the top talents.
 If you want to attract a more diverse and the top talents in the game, then having some sort of flexible work option would be one of the best benefits to attract and ultimately retain the best employees.